gandhicoins/gandhicoins.com/index.md

 # Gandhi Token

-## A Decentralized Meme Token Created to donate.
+## A Decentralized meme token created to donate as many coins as possible.

 ### It will become largest donation in History of Crypto.